 A low-interest credit card is another option for financing large purchases.
 However, 0% APR offers are typically reserved for those with good to excellent credit.
-You’ll want to make sure you can pay off your balance during the promotional period, which typically lasts for a 12 to 18 months, otherwise you could end up paying a lot in interest.
+You’ll want to make sure you can pay off your balance during the promotional period, which typically lasts for 12 to 18 months — otherwise, you could end up paying a lot in interest.
 Additionally, if you are late on payments, your issuer may prematurely end your promotional period.

 How it compares: A 0% or low-interest credit card may be a better bet financially than Guitar Center’s financing offers, especially for purchases that don’t meet the criteria for the 24-month and 48-month financing offers.
 If your purchase will take longer than six or 12 months to pay off, you would do better with a low-interest or 0% credit card, since some cards offer a 0% intro APR for as long as 18 months.

-Many music stores offer instrument leasing or rentals, especially for student musicians who are beginning band or orchestra.
-The policies of each store vary, but in general you can lease a new instrument or rent a previously used instrument, and many stores include an option to buy.
+Many music stores offer instrument rentals, especially for student musicians who are beginning band or orchestra.
+The policies of each store vary, but in general you can rent a previously used instrument, and many stores include an option to buy.

 Rental programs are usually the lowest cost option, but the downside is that you never own the instrument.
-Leasing programs typically give you an option to buy after your lease term.
-Renting may be best for younger musicians who might change their minds about playing the trombone.
-A leasing program might be best for more seasoned musicians who want to own their instrument down the road.
+Renting may be best for younger musicians who might change their minds about playing the trombone, for example.

 Buying used to save on your instrument

-You can expect to save about 15% or more by buying used vs. new.
-It’s important to keep in mind the condition of the instrument, though.
+You can expect to save about 15% or more by buying used versus new, though it’s important to keep in mind the condition of the instrument.
 A well-maintained instrument should still play well for years to come, but one that’s seen a few bumps and bruises may need some repairs.
 Wear and tear shouldn’t impact the sound quality, but it’s best to buy used instruments in person so you can test them out yourself.